 I went on a Sunday afternoon, as did a few thousand other common people.
 The archaeological zone is open to the public free of charge on Sundays, so it gets pretty crowded.
 It also happened to be the day after an NFL football game between the Oakland Raiders and New England Patriots and I was amazed at how many of the visitors were wearing black Raiders gear.
 The

-lines approaching the stairs up the Pyramid and the open areas of the Pyramid looked like they had been decorated with black bunting or something.
+Admission is free to the archaeological zone on Sundays and the Calzada de los Muertos (Avenue of the Dead), fills up with living tourists and vendors.lines approaching the stairs up the Pyramid and the open areas of the Pyramid looked like they had been decorated with black bunting or something.

 Fortunately, I was spending the night in a hotel adjacent to the zone and planning on returning on Monday morning.
 I was glad to have seen the crowd on Sunday and even more glad to be there almost alone on Monday.